Raihan9797/kaggle-titanic/README.md

 3. Visualizing data
 - seaborn is just another wrapper for matplotlib
 - plotly is more interactive and nicer but it seaborn is supposed to be faster
 - how to do grouped bar chart?
+Use a distribution plot, multiple = 'dodge' sns.displot(train, x="Survived", hue="Sex", multiple="dodge")